leanprover/elan/README.md

 curl https://raw.githubusercontent.com/leanprover/elan/master/elan-init.sh -sSf | sh
 ```

-**M1 Mac**:
+**ARM Mac**:

 **Lean 4** has native macOS/aarch64 releases (nightly only so far) that you can install as above by choosing the `leanprover/lean4:nightly` toolchain.
-For **Lean 3**, you need to run the installer under Rosetta (install using `softwareupdate --install-rosetta` if you haven't already done so) because there are no M1 releases for it right now:
+For **Lean 3**, you need to run the installer under Rosetta (install using `softwareupdate --install-rosetta` if you haven't already done so) because there are no native macOS/aarch64 releases for it right now:

 ```bash
 curl https://raw.githubusercontent.com/leanprover/elan/master/elan-init.sh -sSf | arch -x86_64 sh